CAPLE — Portuguese language certificationInstituto Cervantes — DELE Spanish examsContact Prep2go — support@prep2go.study

 Will I become fluent using Prep2Go?

-Not fluent — but competent, which is what the exam tests.
+Not fluent — but competent at the level your exam requires.

 That's what Prep2Go trains you for.